-One of the least-liked spaces in the board game Monopoly is the Income Tax space.
-A player who lands on Income Tax must choose one of two options: pay $200 to the bank or pay 10 percent of all his assets.
+One of the least-liked spaces in the classic board game Monopoly is the Income Tax space.
+A player who lands on Income Tax must choose one of two options: pay $200 to the bank or pay 10 percent of all their assets.
 According to the Monopoly rules, you must make your choice before adding up your assets, so it makes sense to always have a general idea of their value.

 Calculating the Value of Assets

 If you think you have assets worth more than $2,000, you should pay the $200, it will be cheaper.
 If you suspect your assets are worth less than $2,000, you should do the math and pay 10 percent.
 To calculate the value of your assets in Monopoly, add the following: